shsagir/play-area-sync/docs/install-craft-2.md

 We assume you've already created an [App](app) with fortrabbit.
 You also need a local, running Craft installation.
 If you are starting from scratch then best use the [HappyLager Demo](https://github.com/pixelandtonic/HappyLager) and follow their install guide.
 If you have a running (production) installation then you need to export its data and set up a local, working "clone" with which you can proceed.

 ### Setup Object Storage

 Since fortrabbit does not support a [persistent storage](quirks#toc-ephemeral-storage) you want to use the [Object Storage](object-storage) to save your uploads and static assets.

 We've prepared a Craft plugin that acts as a drop-in replacement for the Amazon S3 asset source.
-[Download the plugin](https://github.com/fortrabbit/craft-s3-fortrabbit) from github and follow the setup instructions in the README.md.
+[Download the plugin](https://github.com/fortrabbit/craft-s3-fortrabbit) from GitHub and follow the setup instructions in the README.md.

-Once that's done your can create you Object Storage asset source:
+Once that's done, you can create your Object Storage asset source:

 * Go to Settings > Assets
 * Click on `New asset source` to create a new `AssetSource`